microsoft/PR-Metrics/docs/azure-pipelines-task.md

 difficult to determine a value that will work consistently, due to the nature of Git history.

+To avoid this, it is recommended to only use commit types that squash the Git history such as ["squash merge" or "rebase and fast-forward"][squashmerge].

 ## Always Close Comment

 By default, the comment is left open if it requires further attention, such as